leegeunhyeok/craby/docs/guide/types.md

 ## Limitations

-Craby supports fewer types than standard TurboModules to maintain simplicity and focus on performance-critical use cases.
+Craby supports fewer types than standard TurboModule to maintain simplicity and focus on performance-critical use cases.
 Types not listed in the supported types table are not available.